-- Section 9.4 Court Time.
-When appearing on behalf of the City, employees will be paid for all court time outside of an employee's regularly scheduled work hours, at one and one-half (1 1/2) times the employee's straight time hourly rate of pay, with a minimum of two (2) hours.
-The provisions of Section 9.3 will apply to all time periods in excess of two (2) hours. - Section 9.5 Call Back Time. (a) In the event a call back of personnel is necessary, a minimum of two (2) hours of pay at the overtime rate shall be paid to each employee called back.
-If the employee is called back immediately prior to a regularly scheduled shift, the employee will be compensated for the actual time worked in accordance with Section 9.3.
-Section 9.3 will also apply to all time periods worked in excess of two (2) hours. - (b) The call back provisions shall be as set forth in Appendix "D". - If, during the duration of this contract, either party desires to modify or alter the provisions of Appendix "D" relating to call back procedure, it shall serve a written notice of this fact on the other and, within fifteen (15) days after service of said notice, the parties shall meet at a mutually agreeable time and place.
-At such time, the parties shall discuss and negotiate any proposed modifications to, or alterations of, the aforesaid Should the parties agree to a modification or procedure. alteration, it shall be reduced to writing, dated and signed by representatives of both parties and incorporated by reference into this Agreement.
+- A. An employee may be excused from call back: - 1) If he/she has a court appearance. - 2) In cases of family or employee illness. - 3) If he/she recently consumed alcohol beverages to the point where he/she cannot function properly. - B. Employees who have not yet been released from direct supervision of a Field Training Officer are ineligible for call back or holdover unless expressly authorized by the Assistant Chief of Police. - C. No part of this section shall infringe on the rights of the Chief of Police to authorize a general call out of police personnel in times of dire emergency or affect the automatic reporting duties of officers under a Stage 3 emergency as outlined in the Alert and Mobilization section of these policies and procedures. - If, during the duration of this contract, either party desires to modify or alter the provisions of subparagraph (b) relating to call back procedure, it shall serve a written notice of this fact on the other and, within fifteen (15) days after service of said notice, the parties shall meet at a mutually agreeable time and place.
+At such time, the parties shall discuss and negotiate any proposed modifications to, or alterations of, aforesaid procedure.
+Should the parties agree to a modification or alteration, it shall be reduced to writing, dated and signed by representatives of both parties and incorporated by reference into this Agreement.
 The original provision shall then be stricken and shall be null and void as of the date of modification or alteration.
 The original provisions shall remain in full force and effect unless and until any change, modification, alteration or amendment is reduced to writing, agreed to by both parties and executed by representatives of both parties. - (d) Officers shall not be eligible for Call Backs or Holdovers if they have prior commitments, departmental or personal, which would prevent them from working the entire Call Back or Holdover period. - Section 9.6 Compensatory Option.
 Subject to Federal law, rules and regulations, employees covered by this Agreement shall have the option of receiving overtime pay or compensatory time off.
+Compensatory time shall be accrued at the same rate as overtime pay and may accumulate up to a maximum of 480 hours.

-Compensatory time shall be accrued at the same rate as overtime pay and may accumulate up to a maximum of 480 hours."
 Provided, it is expressly understood that the right to schedule compensatory time off is reserved by the Chief of the Police Department or his/her designee in order to provide for the effective operation of the department.